core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

    Consistently, as per the processing defined in {{sssec-use-deterministic-requests-server-req}}, a server receiving a Deterministic Request does not perform replay checks against an OSCORE Replay Window.

-   This builds on the following considerations.
+   This builds on the following considerations:

    - For a given request, the level of tolerance to replay risk is specific to the resource it operates upon (and therefore only known to the origin server).
 In general, if processing a request does not have state-changing side effects, the consequences of replay are not significant.

-     Just like for what concerns the lack of source authentication (see below), the server must verify that the received Deterministic Request (more precisely, its handler) is side effect free.
-The distinct semantics of the CoAP request codes can help the server make that assessment.
+     Just like for what concerns the lack of source authentication (see below), the server must verify that the received Deterministic Request (more precisely, its handler) is side-effect free.
+The distinct semantics of the CoAP request methods can help the server make that assessment.

    - Consistently with the point above, a server can choose whether it will process a Deterministic Request on a per-resource basis.
 It is RECOMMENDED that origin servers allow resources to explicitly configure whether Deterministic Requests are appropriate to receive, as still limited to requests that are safe to be processed in the REST sense, i.e., they do not have state-changing side effects.

 * Receiving a response to a Deterministic Request does not mean that the response was generated after the Deterministic Request was sent.

-  However, a valid response to a Deterministic Request still contains two freshness statements.
+  However, a valid response to a Deterministic Request still contains two freshness statements:

   * It is more recent than any other response from the same group member that conveys a smaller sequence number as Partial IV.